SajinaPK/AWS_Learning/Solution_Architect/03_EC2_Fundamentals/EC2.md

     - It is possible to bootstrap our instances using an EC2 User data script.
     - **bootstrapping** means launching commands when a machine starts
     - That script is **only run once** at the instance **first start**
+    - By explicitly configuring the instance, user data can be executed every time an instance is re-started
     - EC2 user data is used to automate boot tasks such as:
         - Installing updates
         - Installing software
         - Downloading common files from the internet
         - Anything you can think of
+    - Can pass two types of user data - **shell scripts and cloud-init directives**
+    - Can also pass this data into the launch wizard as plain text or as a file.
     - The EC2 User Data Script runs with the **root user**
+    - You can't change the user data if the instance is running (even by using root user credentials), but you can view it.

 - **Notes**
     - In order to use SSH to access your EC2 instance, create a key pair and attach it to the instance when creating it